Tarakkarmakar/Tarakkarmakar/README.md

 <h3 align="center" an aspiring Full Stack MERN Developer from India.</h3>
-<h3>men

-I am an aspiring Full-Stack Web Developer ,skilled in MERN stack with 1200 Hours+ of hands-on experience in building websites with MERN stack, React, JS, and HTML, CSS.
+<h3>🚀 Meet Tarak Karmakar, a dedicated Full-Stack Web Developer with over 1200 hours of MERN stack mastery, encompassing React, JavaScript, HTML, and CSS.
+I thrive on solving intricate challenges and embrace innovation.

-I am always ready to take on new challenges, solving problems smartly.
-I am excited to start a career as a Full- Stack Developer in a reputed firm driven by technology.</h3>
+🌟 Tech is my passion, and I'm ready to embark on a career as a Full-Stack Developer in a cutting-edge tech-focused company.
+I bring a creative flair and a relentless drive to push the boundaries of what's possible.
+Let's collaborate and craft a tech-powered future together! 💻🔥</h3>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=Tarakkarmakar&label=Profile%20views&color=0e75b6&style=flat" alt="Tarakkarmakar /> </p>